Tutorial 5: Analyzing Your Data

 View entry data in aggregate

-You can then investigate the entries that meet those parameters, or click "summary" on the bottom toolbar to see how your selected segment's responses compare to all your participants' responses.
+You can also click into the summary view (by either clicking the Entries dropdown in the top utility bar, or the Summary icon in the left sidebar) to see how your selected segment's responses compare to all your participants' responses.

 Discuss and sort key stories